 In a similar setup to the United, the Active sports an eight-inch touchscreen with voice control and full Winter Pack.
 And much like the United, the Active is available with a choice of the 78bhp and turbocharged 93bhp 1.0-litre petrol engines.

 We’re almost at the top of the range, but just before comes the SEL.
-It’s one of the most luxurious models with large 16-inch alloy wheels, a black grille with chrome surround and a chrome-trimmed strip on the lower bumper.
+It’s one of the most luxurious trims with large 16-inch alloy wheels, a black grille with chrome surround and a chrome-trimmed strip on the lower bumper.
 It’s a Polo, but with a dash more sophistication.

-This model is fitted out with the more powerful of the 1.0-litre TSI engines available at 109bhp, with 6 or 7-speed DSG automatic transmission.
+This trim is fitted out with the more powerful of the 1.0-litre TSI engines available at 109bhp, with 6 or 7-speed DSG automatic transmission.
 It can reach 0-62mph in 9.9 seconds with a top speed of 121mph, so it’s a far more energetic driving experience.

 Inside, it’s a stylish and relaxed affair, with ambient lighting in the front footwell and lighting strips along the front doors and dashboard.

 Mirroring the Polo Beats, you’ll find the front sports seats are height adjusted, while there’s the addition of the Discovery Navigation system and Volkswagen Media that allows you to control the infotainment system through your smartphone.

 Further additions include extra storage with a compartment in the front centre armrest, speed limit display, climate control, rain sensor windscreen wipers, parking sensors at the front and rear, plus an auto-dimming rearview mirror.